Cardigan, Ceredigion: Leisure activities

 There is a leisure centre in the grounds of the college offering sport and fitness facilities, and a swimming pool and leisure complex (a registered charity opened in 1977) in Napier Street.
 A public library was situated in 'Canolfan Teifi' near the guildhall, but, in July 2017 moved to the local Council Offices on Morgan Street.

 Sport

+The town has two association football clubs - Cardigan Town and Maesglas, both competing in the Ceredigion League.

 Cardigan Rugby Football Club was founded in 1876 and plays in WRU Division Two West.
 It is a feeder club for the Llanelli Scarlets.

 Cardigan Golf Club is a 6,500-yard 18 hole clifftop course at Gwbert, north of the town.
 The current clubhouse was opened in 1977 but the links course originated with 9 holes in 1895.

 A blue plaque was put up at Cardigan Quay in 2018 to honour multiple powerboat champion, boat-builder and commentator Jonathan Jones in his home town.